Pe-Ferreira/habitica-app-study/README.md

 The data that is shown refers to my own character, a _fighter_.

+To run the project clone this repository and open the `index.html` file.

-It was fun.
+This one was fun.
 Thank you for reading until here :heart: